openmc-dev/openmc/docs/source/usersguide/settings.rst

 varying source strengths, :attr:`Settings.source` should be set to a list of :class:`openmc.Source` objects.

-The :class:`openmc.Source` class has three main attributes that one can set:
+The :class:`openmc.Source` class has four main attributes that one can set:
-:attr:`Source.space`, which defines the spatial distribution, :attr:`Source.angle`, which defines the angular distribution, and :attr:`Source.energy`, which defines the energy distribution.
+:attr:`Source.space`, which defines the spatial distribution, :attr:`Source.angle`, which defines the angular distribution, :attr:`Source.energy`, which defines the energy distribution, and :attr:`Source.time`, which defines the time distribution.

 The spatial distribution can be set equal to a sub-class of :class:`openmc.stats.Spatial`; common choices are :class:`openmc.stats.Point` or